-The fast pattern selection criteria are as follows:
+The fast_pattern selection criteria are as follows:

 - 1. Suricata first identifies all content matches that have the highest "priority" that are used in the signature.
-The priority is based off of the buffer being matched on and generally 'http' buffers have a higher priority (lower number is higher priority).
-See Appendix B for details on which buffers have what priority. - 2.
+The priority is based off of the buffer being matched on and generally application layer buffers have a higher priority (lower number is higher priority).
+The buffer http_method is an exception and has lower priority than the general content buffer. - 2.
 Within the content matches identified in step 1 (the highest priority content matches), the longest (in terms of character/byte length) content match is used as the fast pattern match. - 3.
 If multiple content matches have the same highest priority and qualify for the longest length, the one with the highest character/byte diversity score ("Pattern Strength") is used as the fast pattern match.
-See Appendix C for details on the algorithm used to determine Pattern Strength. - 4.
-If multiple content matches have the same highest priority, qualify for the longest length, and the same highest Pattern Strength, the buffer ("list_id") that was registered last is used as the fast pattern match.
-See Appendix B for the registration order of the different buffers/lists. - 5.
+See Appendix A for details on the algorithm used to determine Pattern Strength. - 4.
+If multiple content matches have the same highest priority, qualify for the longest length, and the same highest Pattern Strength, the buffer ("list_id") that was registered last is used as the fast pattern match. - 5.
 If multiple content matches have the same highest priority, qualify for the longest length, the same highest Pattern Strength, and have the same list_id (i.e. are looking in the same buffer), then the one that comes first (from left-to-right) in the rule is used as the fast pattern match.

-It is worth noting that for content matches that have the same priority, length, and Pattern Strength, 'http_stat_msg', 'http stat code', and 'http method' take precedence over regular 'content' matches.
+It is worth noting that for content matches that have the same priority, length, and Pattern Strength, 'http_stat_msg', 'http_stat_code', and 'http_method' take precedence over regular 'content' matches.